Australian Stamp Duty Calculator

 About this calculator

 This calculator provides estimates only.
 Actual costs may vary based on specific circumstances.
 Stamp duty rates and concessions are subject to change.
 Always verify current rates with official sources.
 First home buyer eligibility has specific criteria that this calculator cannot fully assess.
 Additional costs like legal fees, inspections, and loan fees are not included in these estimates.
 For complex situations or accurate figures, consult with a solicitor, conveyancer, or accountant.
-Rates and information current as of October 2025.
 Government policies and rates may change without notice.